EQUIPMENT

 CLASS IV LASER

 Sometimes referred to as “cold laser therapy” or “low-level laser therapy”, Class IV lasers are designed to produce a range of light frequencies that are designed for healing.
-Laser therapy has proven to be an effective method in treating tendon and soft-tissue injuries; it’s also shown to be beneficial with acute and chronic conditions such as arthritis.
+Laser therapy has proven to be an effective method in treating tendon and soft-tissue injuries; it’s also shown to be beneficial for acute and chronic conditions such as arthritis.

 The exact mechanism of how Class IV lasers promote healing is believed to be the light frequency’s stimulation of mitochondria, which promotes ATP (adenosine triphosphate), an essential amino acid that transfers energy from cell to cell.
 However, low-level light therapy has also been shown to stimulate cells that assist with immunity functions, a key part of the healing process.